mannie-paas/testJenkins/README.md

-# testJenkins on local with War
+# To test Jenkins on local with War

 * Download the WAR from Jenkins site: https://jenkins.io/doc/book/installing/#war-file